Key points

 1. Inspections

 Cars are usually listed online with photos and a condition report, and you can also visit the branch ahead of time to inspect.
-Cars come with lot numbers, so it’s important to remember this number or bring it along with you, as the number will be on the windscreen.
+Cars come with lot numbers, so it’s important to remember this number or bring it with you, as it will be on the windscreen.

 An auction house floor can be a sea of ex-Government cars that all look the same, so it can be tough to tell which one is your model.
-Many auction houses permit you to bring along your mechanic for an inspection, but you can’t do a test drive before purchasing.
+Many auction houses allow you to bring your mechanic for an inspection, but you can’t take a test drive before purchasing.

 2. Register for the auction

-Many bidding houses require you fill out a form along with your photo ID so you can head to the auction floor.
-You can also do this online.
-You will then get a bidder number that you bring with you on the day.
+Many auction houses require you to complete a registration form and provide a photo ID to access the auction floor.
+You can usually register online as well.
+Once registered, you’ll receive a bidder number to bring with you on the day of the auction.

 3. The bidding process